pulsovi/hebrew-events-calendar/readme.txt

 Still working on it.
 For now you are on your own.
 Until then here is a short description of the fields in the edit post meta boxes:

-= How do I get Holidays & Parashot? =

-Import http://templeisraelvaldosta.org/files/2011/07/holidays-diaspora.xml using WordPress import WXR for Diapora pages.
-More to come.

 Hebrew Event Metabox

 * Time: This is either an absolute time (12:24 pm) or a relative time offset (-0:18 = minus eighteen minutes, +2:00 = plus two hours)